 The dependent variable is affected by the other variables in the hypothesis.
 It is what is being tested or measured.
 We can think of the dependent variable as the assumed effect.

 First, organize students into small working groups of four or five.
-Then, set each group the task of collecting a list of hypotheses.
+Then, set each group to the task of collecting a list of hypotheses.
 They can find these through searching on the Internet or finding examples in textbooks.
 When students have gathered together a suitable list of hypotheses, have them identify the independent and dependent variables in each case.
 They can underline each of these in different colors.

 It may be helpful for students to examine each hypothesis to identify the ‘cause’ elements and the ‘effect’ elements.
 When students have finished, they can present their findings to the class as a whole.